-In November 1986, a constitutional amendment creating state operated lotteries was passed in a state-wide election.
+In November 1986, a constitutional amendment creating state operated lotteries was passed in a statewide election.
 In 1987, the Legislature enacted the Florida Public Education Lottery Act that implemented the constitutional amendment.
 The purpose of the act is to enable the people of the state to benefit from significant additional moneys for education.
 The intent of the act is to use the net proceeds of lottery games to support improvements in public education; however, those proceeds are not to be used as a substitute for existing public education resources.
 The share of lottery proceeds for education is deposited into the Educational Enhancement Trust Fund (EETF).
 The lottery's total contribution to the EETF since start-up is more than \$33 billion.
 Each year the Legislature determines which educational programs will be funded from the lottery proceeds as well as the amount of such funding.

-2019-20 Legislative Appropriations from the

-Education Enhancement "Lottery" Trust Fund
+2019-20 Legislative Appropria Education Enhancement "Lotte Universities

-Fixed Capital Outlay 222,367,568
+Fixed Capital Outlay 222,367,568 18%

 Class Size Reduction 103,776,356

-School Recognition 121,278,077
+School Recognition 121,278,077 Community

-Discretionary Lottery 13,304,800
+Discretionary Lottery 13,304,800 Colleges Public Schools

-Fla Education Finance Program 353,358,911
+FL Education Finance Program 353,358,911 7% 43%

 Workforce Education 81,353,010

 Public Schools Total 895,438,722

 Student Financial Aid 659,656,382

-Community Colleges 150,218,929
+Community Colleges 150,218,929 Student

-Universities 381,276,085
+Universities 381,276,085 Financial Aid 32%

 Grand Total 2,086,590,118